-Given the Company's stock price decline during the third quarter, the Company concluded a triggering event had occurred and performed an impairment analysis of its long-lived assets as of October 31, 2023.
-The Company performed a quantitative assessment using the undiscounted future cash flows expected to be generated by the use and eventual disposition of the Company's long-lived assets group.
-The assessment included consideration of key factors including projected enterprise cash flows, market capitalization and the fair value of the Temasek debt.
-Based on the quantitative assessment, undiscounted cash flows expected to be generated by the use and eventual disposition of the Company's long-lived assets exceeded their carrying values and therefore no impairment was recognized for the three months ended October 31, 2023.
+Given the Company's stock price decline during the third quarter of fiscal year 2023, the Company concluded a triggering event had occurred and performed an impairment analysis of its long-lived assets as of October 31, 2023.
+Based on the quantitative assessment performed, undiscounted cash flows expected to be generated by the use and eventual disposition of the Company's long-lived assets exceeded their carrying values and therefore no impairment was recognized for the year ended January 31, 2024.
+The Company has concluded there were no triggering events as of October 31, 2024.